What’s New in 2026

 In the absence of a contract, the presumption of at-will employment applies in Missouri.
 Either the employer or employee can terminate the employment for any lawful reason or no reason at all.

-- It violates an employment contract.
+- Violates an employment contract.

-- It breaches public policy.
+- Breaches public policy.

-- It violates Missouri’s Whistleblower Protection Law.
+- Violates Missouri’s Whistleblower Protection Act.

-Non-compete agreements* are generally allowed under state law if they meet specific criteria, including:
+Noncompete agreements are generally allowed under state law if they meet specific criteria, including:

 - They’re reasonably necessary to protect an employer’s trade secrets or customer contacts.